Kelly helps D-backs end 17-game skid, beat Brewers 5-1 - WTMJ

 TRAINER’S ROOM

-Diamondbacks: INF Eduardo Escobar has a strain in his right quadriceps and didn’t start on Monday.
-Manager Torey Lovullo said he was available off the bench. … C Carson Kelly (fractured right wrist) will head to the team’s training site in Scottsdale to begin treatment.
-Lovullo said there was no timetable for his return. … LHP Madison Bumgarner (shoulder inflammation) threw a 20-pitch bullpen on Monday. … RHP J.B.
-Bukaskas (elbow strain) and RHP Taylor Widener (groin strain) will throw batting practice on Tuesday.
+Diamondbacks: INF Eduardo Escobar has a strain in his right quadriceps and didn’t start.
+Lovullo said Escobar was available off the bench. … C Carson Kelly (fractured right wrist) will head to the team’s training site in Scottsdale to begin treatment.
+Lovullo said there was no timetable for his return. … LHP Madison Bumgarner (shoulder inflammation) threw a 20-pitch bullpen. … RHP J.B.
+Bukaskas (elbow strain) and RHP Taylor Widener (groin strain) will throw batting practice Tuesday.

 UP NEXT

 The Diamondbacks will send RHP Zac Gallen (1-2, 3.99 ERA) to the mound to face Brewers RHP Freddy Peralta (6-2, 2.28) on Tuesday night.
-It is Gallen’s second start since returning from the injured list with a strained elbow.
+It is Gallen’s second start since returning from a strained elbow.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports